 Redmond Regional is proud to be accredited by The Joint Commission.
 The Joint Commission accredits and certifies more than 15,000 health care organizations and programs in the United States.
 Joint Commission accreditation and certification is recognized nationwide as a symbol of quality that reflects an organization's commitment to meeting certain performance standards.
 Accreditation is awarded to a health care organization that is in compliance with all standards at the time of the on-site survey or has successfully addressed requirements for improvement within 90 days following the survey.

-Redmond has the distinction of holding eight certificates from the Join Commission for outstanding care:
+Redmond has the distinction of holding eight certificates from the Joint Commission for outstanding care:

 - Acute Myocardial Infarction (AMI)